td1128/IPL_2022_Auction_Analysis/README.md

 - Highest paid retained.
 - Amount spent by each team in the auction.
 - List of players who played IPL 2021 but went unsold in IPL 2022.

-## Contributors
-Vilasagaram Sai Shivani
-Ale Sai Kiran
-Developed as part of the Exploratory Data Analysis.